JeffreyPhelps/express-ejs-friendlist/README.md

-# express-ejs-friendlist
+# express.js and ejs friendlist app
-A simple friends list app using express.js and ejs
+A simple friends list app, built with node.js, using the express.js, ejs and body-parser npm packages.